pratstick/browser-mcp-agent/README.md

 4. Commit changes with descriptive commit messages
 5. Submit a Pull Request with detailed description of modifications

-### Code Standards

-All contributions must adhere to established coding standards and include appropriate documentation.

 ## License

 This project is distributed under the MIT License.
 Please refer to the LICENSE file for complete terms and conditions.